rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 * ~~Make a python module with all the code used in experiments
 * ~~Methodify Run Time/Length Distribution code
 * ~~Make visualisation module
+* Tune hyperparameters
+	* ~~Make a list of possible hyperparameters to tune

+## Final Questions to Mayowa
+I am not sure I entirely understand the given methods.
+So in Verma and Lewis method we go through every single row and see how a bit flip would affect it.
+But we do not multiply the quadratic coefficients by 2.
+In examples the quadratic coefficients are always twice smaller in a QUBO row as there will be another instance of the same coefficient, just in a different row.
+So 6x1x6 will be a 3 in row 1 and a 3 in row 6, but when they are added together, they will make a 6.

+## Meeting
+* Show the python package
+* Show new notebooks
+	* How clean it is and how to change the penalty/data
+* Hyperparameters
+* Word/LaTeX

+*****

+# Week 25
+## Tasks
+* Tune hyperparameters
+* Load other datasets
+* Transfer word submissions to LaTeX

+## Tasks
+* ~~LaTeX styles
+* ~~LaTeX title page
+* ~~LaTeX Project Overview
+* LaTeX Lit Review
+* Jupyter Notebook for another dataset
+* ~~Test hyperparameters

+## Meeting
+* Is RTD for tabu search reasonable?
+As we are defining how long each run will take before we run the algorithm.
+Thus we know that run time of all runs, both successful and unsuccessful, will be roughly the same.
+* What target energy to use with RLD?
+Currently, I am using mean energy.
+But then if I repeat this experiment with another penalty coefficient algorithm, mean will change and RLD will change.
+In a way that will prohibit us from comparing them.
+At the same time, it is impossible to deduce energy that corresponds to a feasible solution.
+* Hyperparameter tactics: choose tabu search hypereparameters that give solution rate 0.5,
+* Run tabu many times with different times for RTD
+* For RLD check all solutions for feasibility and base the graph on it
+* Move project plan to Appendix
+* 1.6 Content Summary (explain the overall structure)
+* Add line numbers to algorithms

+*****

+# Week 26
+## Objectives
+* LaTeX
+* New notebooks for other datasets

+## Tasks
+* ~~LaTeX Lit Review
+* ~~Add line numbers to algorithms
+* ~~Move project proposal to Appendix
+* ~~Content Summary section at the end
+* ~~Make a notebook for Quadratic Assignment Problem
+* ~~Make a data preparation method for other datasets
+* ~~Make a notebook for Travelling Salesman Problem
+	* ~~We run TSP large and small separately because large run for significantly longer time

+## Meeting
+- Report presentation
+- Ask about testing (in mark scheme)
+- Starting to see interesting things: MKP was super fast!
+- TSP split into 2 parts: large and small
+- Decided to tune hyperparameters more thoroughly
+- Give algorithms X time per dataset rather than problem
+	* Datasets can have different number problems
+	* Problems are of different difficulty
+* Testing subsections
+	* Write something general about approach to software engineering
+	* Unit tests?
+	* Major decision issues
+	* Efficiency
+	* Issues that I have faced when working

+*****

+# Week 27
+## Objectives
+* LaTeX

+## Tasks
+* Move Requirements Engineering to LaTeX
+* Add a section explaining Multiple Knapsack Problem to the dissertation
+* Add a section explaining Travelling Salesman Problem to the dissertation
+* Add a section explaining Quadratic Assignment Problem to the dissertation
+* Code the discussed penalty estimation algorithm
+* Research Gaussian Elimination
+* Think about turning point penalty estimation algorithm